pjdufour/tilejet-server/README.md

 pip install https://github.com/celery/billiard/zipball/master --upgrade
 ```

 The requirements.txt file will install a fork of celery that works with unmemcache.

+### MongoDB

 Then, as root (`sudo su -`), install MongoDB with the following based on http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/

 ```
 apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 7F0CEB10